mosubram/UPSTAC/README.md

 # UPSTAC
-This is a the backend code for UPSTAC application with completed Module Level Implenation (Assignment 3).
+This is the backend code for UPSTAC application with completed Module Level Implenation (Assignment 3).